jluttine/haskpy/README.md

 Hask is the category of types and functions in Haskell.
 This package provides classes and functions inspired by Hask.

-**This is currently in planning phase, consider this a proof of concept.**

 ## Overview